Sebbestune/React-intro/README.md

 This is an initial React project.
+It is part of the first issue.